chopdicemince/chopdicemince.github.io/_posts/2018-08-15-coffeescript-jeremy-ashkenas.md

 "CoffeeScript" is a pun on "JavaScript."
 [CoffeeScript] is a programming language that was created in 2009 by Jeremy Ashkenas.
 The home page describes CoffeeScript as:

-> CoffeeScript is a little language that compiles into JavaScript...
->
 > The golden rule of CoffeeScript is: “It’s just JavaScript.”
 The code compiles one-to-one into the equivalent JS, and there is no interpretation at runtime.
 You can use any existing JavaScript library seamlessly from CoffeeScript (and vice-versa).
 The compiled output is readable, pretty-printed, and tends to run as fast or faster than the equivalent handwritten JavaScript.

 See [CoffeeScript 2 Released, Adding Modern JavaScript Features](https://www.infoq.com/news/2017/10/coffeescript-2-released).